 The only major new development I noticed was not dramatic, or quick.
 Since having surgery in 1984, I have had red keloid (raised, irregular) type scarring, which simply refused to be reduced.
 Now, nearly 22 years later, these scars appeared to be fading in colour and smoothing out a little.
 I had no way of knowing how effective Serrapeptase would eventually be, but I was amazed to see any improvement at all, after such a long time.

 April: Since My Serrapeptase Adventure began in January 2006, interest from around the world continued to grow.
 The first hint of worldwide media coverage came on February 22nd, 2006.
-When Robert Redfern of Naturally Healthy Publications, appeared on a radio talk show, in the United States, called , he was taking his regular part in a phone-in.
+When Robert Redfern of Naturally Healthy Publications, appeared on a radio talk show, in the United States, called The Power Hour, he was taking his regular part in a phone-in.

 Because of my conversation with Joyce, she invited me to appear on the following days show.

 My energy level was still stable and, if anything, it was increasing.
-With this in mind, I hoped to be able to start regular physiotherapy (physical therapy) and to get back up on my feet using crutches in the next few weeks.
+I hoped to be able to start regular physiotherapy (physical therapy) and to get back up on my feet using crutches in the next few weeks.
 Although an earlier assessment was positive, I was only able to undertake regular treatment in December due to the great British phenomenon of the waiting list.

-As Joyce reminded me in myinterview, I have known what it is like to walk, although it had been a long time (a matter of years) since I had been able to do it with any regularity.
+As Joyce reminded me in my Power Hour interview, I have known what it is like to walk, although it had been a long time (a matter of years) since I had been able to do it with any regularity.

 I had begun to experiment again with standing, using my crutches, for short times.
 Gradually, I was able to stand for longer and longer periods, sometimes as long as 10 minutes.
-I felt I was still a long way from having the confidence to attempt to walk, but I was sure that this would develop with time.
+I was still a long way from having the confidence to try to walk, but I was sure that this would develop with time.